xterminal86/sw3d/docs/index.md

 - [https://www.scratchapixel.com/index.html](https://www.scratchapixel.com/index.html)<br>
   A site that did the same thing I'm trying to do here, so I'll just quote from the starting page: `"Teaching computer graphics programming to regular folks"`.
 Again, not everything might be explained (or in detail that you want), but it's definitely worth looking into.

 Well, I guess that's about it.
-I might update this list in the future if needed, since at the moment of writing of these lines my renderer is still incomplete.
+I might update this list in the future if needed, since at the moment of writing these lines my renderer is still incomplete.

 <br>